psu13/mutable-hakyll/posts/measurement.md

 one in each direction that we need.
 It seems a bit spooky that it worked out that way.

 Note: in all of the computations below I'm leaving out factors of $\hbar$.
-This is a standard trick in physics texts ... you can use units here $\hbar = 1$ and then put it back later if you want.
+This is a standard trick in physics texts ... you can use units where $\hbar = 1$ and then put it back later if you want.

 We measure spin using a box with a magnetic field in it.
 So, imagine that we have some box